A New Bill of Rights? The Bill of Rights Bill Explained Webinar - Jul 2022

 - Re H (2021): Represented the family of teenager who died from glandular fever via the AvMA pro bono service.

-- Inquest touching upon the death of JW: Darragh acted for the Deceased’s family and drew the coroner’s attention to several issues of concern, which resulted in five Prevention of Future Death (PFD) reports being issued.
+- Inquest touching upon the death of JW: Acted for the Deceased’s family and drew the coroner’s attention to several issues of concern, which resulted in five Prevention of Future Death (PFD) reports being issued.

-- Inquest touching upon the death of DB: Darragh represented the London Ambulance Service in a five day jury inquest into a death in custody to which the LAS were called.
+- Inquest touching upon the death of DB: Represented the London Ambulance Service in a five day jury inquest into a death in custody to which the LAS were called.

 Darragh is developing a varied practice in the area of clinical negligence.
 He accepts instructions from Claimants and Defendants to appear in the County Court and High Court in a variety of hearings.
 He also advises on liability and quantum and drafts a variety of pleadings in such claims.